IBM/loopback-in-five/README.md

   memory: 256M
 ```

-This file will be searched for by the Bluemix CLI to link your API with the right deployed instance in Cloud Foundry.
+This file will be searched for by the IBM Cloud CLI to link your API with the right deployed instance in Cloud Foundry.

-The name of the application in this file should exactly correspond to what you listed in your Bluemix dashboard.
+The name of the application in this file should exactly correspond to what you listed in your IBM Cloud dashboard.
 Also, the memory needs to be a multiple of 128, and starts at a minimum of 128M.
-Bluemix will not charge you for more than 512 megabytes of memory on your account.
+IBM Cloud will not charge you for more than 512 megabytes of memory on your account.

 #### package.json